ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-shredding.md

 Please make sure that these shredded buckets are set correctly.

-Next, we need to let EmrEtlRunner know about your Iglu schema repository, so that schemas can be retrieved from there as well as from Iglu Central.
+Next, we let EmrEtlRunner know about your Iglu schema repository, so that schemas can be retrieved from there as well as from Iglu Central.
 The relevant section of `config.yml` is:

 ```yaml
 :iglu: